-The Designated Clinical Officer and Designated Medical Officers for SEND
+The Designated Clinical Officer (DMO), Designated Medical Officer (DMO) and Nurse for SEND

-My name is Alison Stewart and I am the Designated Clinical Officer for Special Educational Needs and Disability (SEND) for Kingston and Richmond.
-By training I am a Speech and Language Therapist and Psychologist and I have worked with children and young people across health and education for a long time.
-I am employed by Kingston and Richmond Clinical Commissioning Groups.
+My name is Andrea Ferns and I am the Designated Clinical Officer for Special Educational Needs and Disability (SEND) for Kingston and Richmond.
+By training I am a children’s and adult nurse and I have worked with children and young people (CYP) across health and education for a long time.
+I am employed by NHS South West London Integrated Care Board (ICB).

 The roles of DCO and DMO were developed as part of the Children and Families Act and there are 3 key areas of responsibility: